-In the following parts, you will know 4 handy methods to reduce big WAV sizes.
-And before starting the compression, there is something you should know about WAV files.
+In the following parts, you will learn how to reduce big WAV sizes by using 4 different WAV compressors, 3 of them are online WAV file reducers.
+But, before starting the compression, there is something you should know about WAV files.

 Time-strapped?
 Pick up the method you prefer to compress a WAV file.

 Part 1: Get to Know About WAV File and Audio Compression